 A chicken's respiratory system is an ingenious breathing system that involves many organs.
 It allows for absorption of oxygen, heat release, vocalization and protects against dust and particles.

-Chicken lungs don’t expand as they sit between the ribs.
+Chicken lungs don't expand as they sit between the ribs.
 The chicken moves its entire rib cage to breathe.
 The lungs are connected to eight air sacs that lighten the bird and its bones.
-A chicken needs to inhale and exhale twice for the air to completely pass through a respiration cycle.
+A chicken must inhale and exhale twice for the air to completely pass through a respiration cycle.
 This allows the chicken to extract much more oxygen from the air than humans can.

 As chickens have no sweat glands, they pant to release heat.
 Panting can cause excessive release of carbon dioxide, resulting in weak eggshells.